 Flexibility, support & clear communication are key

-Recently, I conducted a series of employee focus groups for an organization that had been struggling with unexpected employee turnover.
-This employer has a culture that is a textbook example of high pressure to perform.
+One series of employee focus groups that I conducted was for an organization that had been struggling with unexpected employee turnover.
+This employer had a culture that was a textbook example of high pressure to perform.

 It would have been reasonable to expect the employees to complain in the focus groups about the pressure or the workload they carry.
 But that wasn’t the case.